Looking for Budapest photos and pictures? Forget Googling for Budapest images and see this photoblog, with a storyline.

-The statue of US president Ronald Regan at Liberty Square… honoring the man that many Hungarian people consider as the reason for an end to the communist rule in their country.
+The statue of US president Ronald Regan at Liberty Square… honouring the man that many Hungarian people consider as the reason for an end to the communist rule in Budapest and Hungary.

-The (almost) 100 meter high dome of St. St. Stephen’s Basilica.
+The (almost) 100-meter high dome of St. Stephen’s Basilica.
 If you get to visit only one church in Budapest, let it be this one.
 Awesome stained glass windows and breath-taking dome.

 The popular Jewish quarter, where streets were walled off and turned into a ghetto during WWII.
-Today, it’s a popular tourist trail with a number of synagogues, old stores, workshops and the many colorful streets.
+Today, it’s a popular tourist trail with a number of synagogues, old stores, workshops, and many colorful streets.

 The Great Market Hall.
 An ideal place to shop for souvenirs and eat the local delicacies.
-Built in 1897, the place still serves as Budapest’s largest and oldest indoor market.
+Built-in 1897, the place still serves as Budapest’s largest and oldest indoor market.
 Read this Budapests Food guide if you are a foodie looking for food suggestions in the city.

-The memorial of Shoes on the Danube Promenade in honor of the Jews killed after ordered to take off their shoes and walk along the river, so that they can be shot down, and their shoes could be reused, during the World War II.
+The memorial of Shoes on the Danube Promenade in honour of the Jews killed after ordered to take off their shoes and walk along the river so that they can be shot down, and their shoes could be reused, during the World War II.

 The popular Boldog Fountain that you will see on many Budapest photos in Google images.
 This was perhaps some of the most interesting water fountains I have seen in my life.
-These jets were motion sensitive so you could walk through them and not get wet.
-It was symbolic to being caged though.
+These jets were motion-sensitive so you could walk through them and not get wet.
+It was symbolic of being caged though.

 One of the many beautiful white tiled underground metro stations in Budapest on the UNESCO World Heritage metro line M1.

 The M4 Underground Metro line is also worth exploring for its architectural marvel.
-Almost every station on M4 takes you through an awesome Psychedelic trip with its perfectly symmetry and repetitions.
+Almost every station on M4 takes you through an awesome Psychedelic trip with its perfect symmetry and repetitions.

-I visited Budapest under a blogging assignment with BudapestTourism.
+I travelled there under a blogging assignment with BudapestTourism.
 Though my tour in the city was partly hosted by them, all the recommendations and ideas are solely personal.
 I only recommend what I personally see and like.